 Sian and Helen’s 250km journey will begin on 8th April 2018.
 There will be a maximum of 12 people in the sledding team and two leaders.
 The plan is to be on the move for 12 hours of daylight per day over eight days.
 Helen and Sian will be sharing a two-man tent and cooking together.

-To get their cardiovascular fitness and upper body strength to a good level, the intrepid pair are trying to fit in an hour and a half of gym time and swimming before the school drop off and work most days.
+To get their cardiovascular fitness and upper body strength to a good level, the intrepid pair is trying to fit in an hour and a half of gym time and swimming before the school drop off and work most days.
 Sian is also running her dog for between three to five kilometres a day.

 Quilting for Noah’s Ark

 In addition to the sledding run, Sian is creating a Hunters Star quilt and a memory quilt to be auctioned off at a charity ball and auction in London in February to raise further funds for Noah’s Ark Children’s Hospice.
 Just last weekend, she also hosted a fundraising dinner party for 16 at her house and raised just over £500!

 Sian will also be selling Christmas tree decorations, patchwork gift wrap and other items for donations to Noah’s Ark at the Makit Christmas Fair at Cranmore Park on 2nd December.
 In the case of her patchwork cushion kits for £12, all proceeds will go to the hospice.